-- Identification of new methods to develop new dose-response relationships (DRRs) to allow annual assessments of the effects on ozone on C sequestration in the living biomass of European forest trees - Identification of a method to incorporate the influence of nitrogen availability on O3 dose response relationships (DRRs) for C sequestration involving a comparison of the multiplicative and photosynthetic based gsto modelling approaches.
+- Identification of new methods to develop dose-response relationships (DRRs) to allow annual assessments of the effects on ozone on C sequestration in the living biomass of European forest trees - Identification of a method to incorporate the influence of nitrogen availability on O3 dose response relationships (DRRs) for C sequestration involving a comparison of the multiplicative and An-gsto modelling approaches. - Development of methods that can inform the relative changes in both O3 concertation and N deposition on NPP (biomass) for productive forest ecosystems.